About

 Lori Alden Holuta is an author, editor, book reviewer, foodie, forager, gardener, and avant-garde crocheter who can’t imagine life without the internet, even though she was born… er, well, a few years before it was invented, more or less.

-She made the jump to learning HTML and hand-coding web pages (in Notepad!) as one of the first Channel Guides at BellaOnline.com in the days when the dot com bubble was getting bigger and bigger.
-Yes, she got her unfair share of swag, advance screener movie and TV videos, bonuses, and an all expense paid junket to Hollywood (She’s not kidding).
-Then came WebSeed.com, and if you remember that venture, she’s impressed.
-Her final gig as a content provider was as About.com’s Guide to Lansing (Her motto: Living in Lansing So You Don’t Have To.)
+Lori taught herself HTML, and hand-coded her web pages (in Notepad!
+It’s what we had!) as one of the original Channel Guides at BellaOnline.com.
+These were the days when the dot com bubble was getting bigger and bigger.
+Lori’s physical mailbox was constantly stuffed with boxes of swag and advance screener VCR tapes of movies and TV shows.
+She enjoyed an all-expense-paid junket to Hollywood for a week, where she mingled with the almost-rich and nearly-famous (not even kidding.)
+Next came WebSeed.com, and if you remember that venture, she’s impressed.
+Her final gig as an internet guide contract worker was as About.com’s Guide to Lansing (Her motto: Living in Lansing So You Don’t Have To.)

-Nowadays, she’s happy right here at A License to Quill.
-She can also be found over at The Brassbright Chronicle, the home of her books and authorly pursuits, and comical romping around the Victorian era.
+Nowadays, she’s happy writing book reviews and occasional personal rambles here at A License to Quill.
+She can also be found over at The Brassbright Chronicle, the home of her books and authorly pursuits.

-Lori has also been a digital resident of Second Life since early 2007, where she barista-d at her coffee houses, organized writer’s groups, acted as deputy editor for two in-world magazines, and worked on fundraisers for Relay for Life.
+Lori has also been a digital resident of Second Life since early 2007, where she barista-d at various handcrafted coffee houses and acted as deputy editor for two in-world magazines.
+Nowadays, she organizes writer’s groups and workshops, runs a bookstore and oversees a monthly Salon.
+Once a year she works on fundraisers for Relay for Life.
 Her avatar’s name is Ceejay Writer.
-That should tell you a lot about this website’s URL, eh?
+That should tell you something about this website’s URL, eh?